A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: The Bishop and Its Scion

-Since the number of terms depends on $n$, these formulas do not tell us the quasipolynomial form of $u_\pB(q;n)$.
-Neither do they allow us to substitute $n=-1$ to obtain the number of combinatorial types of nonattacking configuration (though for the bishop this number is known, obtained from Theorem~I.5.8).
-We consequently take the point of view that bishops formulas, like those for other pieces, call for a quasipolynomial analysis via Ehrhart theory.
+For us this is not entirely satisfactory.
+Since the number of terms depends on $n$, \eqref{E:AKbish} does not give the quasipolynomial form of $u_\pB(q;n)$ and does not allow us to substitute $n=-1$ to obtain the number of combinatorial types of nonattacking configuration (though for the bishop this number is known, obtained from Theorem~I.5.8).
+We consequently take the point of view that bishops formulas, like those for other pieces, call for a quasipolynomial analysis via Ehrhart theory, so there is room for further work.